Hola Todos!

 – Oye, ¿Por qué llegaste tarde?
 (Hey, why are you late?)

 Porque había mucho taco weón, perdón.
-(Because there was a lot of taco weón, sorry)
+(Because there was a lot of taco weón, sorry) - Tranqui

 Pronounced tran-ki.
 This is the shortened version of the word ‘tranquill@’, which directly translated means ‘tranquil’ or ‘tranquilise’.
 However, it’s used more as a word to describe something that’s really chill, calm, she’ll be right type of attitude.